Clearing Account Reconciliation Frequency

 Opening balance

-(-) Any refunds or fees
+(-) Deductions from refunds or fees

-(-) Transfers out e.g. to your bank account
+(-) Transfers out (e.g. to your bank account)

 What can go wrong if clearing accounts are not reconciled at least monthly: